 While working at AGCS, I had the opportunity to lead a website build for the Hurom juicer company.
 They wanted us to manage their online presence in the BENELUX area.
 We were a team of designers, developers, and marketers, and we worked closely to create a website using WordPress and WooCommerce.
 I led the technical side of the project, and it was a useful experience in managing expectations and finding the right balance between great design and usable technology.
 In the end, through teamwork, we created an elegant website that ticked all the boxes for both usability and performance.

 DISCLAIMER: I wasn't the manager or team leader for this project.
 I am mentioning it because it was a large undertaking, and I learnt a lot about project management from it.
-During my time at Spotzer Digital, I was part of a small group that coordinated a large website migration for Yell.
+During my time at Spotzer Digital, I was part of a small group handpicked to coordinate a large website migration for Yell.
 We worked with teams in the UK, the Netherlands, and India.
 It was a huge project that required a lot of organisation.
 We had to navigate different time zones and even cultural and religious challenges.
 One of the biggest obstacles was the technical side of the operation.
 We were migrating sites using many different technologies, all to the Duda platform.
 This was incredibly challenging due to the limitations the platform had.
 In the end, through regular communication and a willingness to see the project to completion, we managed to get it past the finish line.